KASVIK26/canvas-builder/README.md

 ## Assignment Overview

-**Objective:**
-Develop a full-stack application with a Node.js backend and a modern frontend interface.
+A full-stack application with a Node.js backend and a modern frontend interface.
 The backend provides a Canvas-based API for drawing and exporting, while the frontend allows users to interactively build and export their designs as high-quality PDFs.

 ---